 As NR increases, flow conditions go from laminar, through the critical zone, to turbulent.
 It has been proven empirically that once NR exceeds 3000, resistance to fluid flow is a combination of the effects of turbulence and of viscous drag at the conductor wall.
 (This region of viscous drag at the conductor wall is known as the viscous sub-layer.)
 There is a transition zone within the turbulent flow range where flow resistance goes from being governed by turbulence effects to being governed by the roughness of the inside wall of the conductor.

-This is apparent on the Moody diagram, Figure 2, which graphically demonstrates the relationship between Reynolds Number NR , friction factor f , and e , the roughness of the conductor's inside surface.
-Resistance to flow through a fluid conductor — as represented by friction factor f — is only affected by the surface roughness of the fluid conductor when NR is above 4000.
+This is apparent on the Moody diagram, Figure 2, which graphically demonstrates the relationship between Reynolds Number (NR), friction factor (f), and e, the roughness of the conductor's inside surface.
+Resistance to flow through a fluid conductor — expressed as the friction factor — is only affected by the surface roughness of the fluid conductor when the Reynolds number exceeds 4000.
 This means that the majority of the resistance to flow is created by turbulence effects.
-Only when NR is high enough so that surface projections of the conductor walls extend beyond the viscous sublayer does the surface come in contact with the turbulent flow and affect the pressure drop in the conductor.
+Only when the Reynolds number is high enough so that surface projections of the conductor walls extend beyond the viscous sublayer does the surface come in contact with the turbulent flow and affect the pressure drop in the conductor.

 For drawn tubing, average surface roughness e is 0.000005 ft.
-If the conductor is the same 1-in. tubing with 0.049-in. wall thickness, ratio e /D will be 0.000067.
+If the conductor is the same 1-in. tubing with 0.049-in. wall thickness, ratio e/D will be 0.000067.
 The Moody diagram indicates that for this conductor, NR must be at least 25,000 before the inside surface exposes its resistance to fluid flow.
 Therefore, to ensure the inside wall of the conductor will be cleaned, NR must be 25,000.
-For flow to be fully in the rough zone of turbulent flow, NR must be greater than 3.25 x 107.
-Using 1.288 x 10-4 ft2/sec, the same fluid kinematic viscosity as in the first example, a NR of 25,000 corresponds to a fluid velocity of 42.8 ft/sec, or a flow rate of 85 gpm — still easily attainable with conventional hydraulic pumps.
+For flow to be fully in the rough zone of turbulent flow, Reynolds number must be greater than 3.25 x 107.
+Using 1.288 x 10-4 ft2/sec, the same fluid kinematic viscosity as in the first example, a Reynolds number of 25,000 corresponds to a fluid velocity of 42.8 ft/sec, or a flow rate of 85 gpm — still easily attainable with conventional hydraulic pumps.

-When flushing a system, the valving and actuators must be " jumpered" for safety reasons so the only resistance to fluid flow is the pressure drop in the conductors and fittings.
+For safety, valves and actuators should be bypassed when flushing the system, so the only resistance to fluid flow is the pressure drop in the conductors and fittings.
 When flow becomes turbulent, the pressure drop is proportional to the square of the velocity.
 Extrapolating this relationship to its maximum, the highest possible velocity occurs when the pressure drop in the conductor generated by fluid flow is equal to the maximum test pressure of the conductor.
 Flushing a system at these high flows and pressures expands and contracts the conductors and fittings as the pressure fluctuates while inducing highly turbulent flow.
 This optimizes the flushing action.

-By equating the pressure drop in a conductor to the maximum pressure rating of that conductor, the maximum fluid velocity possible, along with the corresponding NR , can be calculated.
-The temperature of the fluid directly affects its viscosity and is the other variable that can control NR .
+If you equate the pressure drop in a conductor to the maximum pressure rating of that conductor, you can calculate the maximum fluid velocity possible, along with the corresponding Reynolds number.
+The temperature of the fluid directly affects its viscosity and is the other variable that can control Reynolds number.
 Flushing pressure also affects viscosity, but this is hard to quantify because pressure in the pipe being flushed will vary from maximum at the pumping source to atmospheric at the conductor outlet.